Welcome to the Wisconsin First Detector Network (WIFDN)

 - April 22nd: Biological control of invasive species, an overview of the concept, regulation and future of this method of control of many invasive species.
 Presented by Roger Becker (University of Minnesota Professor, Extension weed specialist, and director of Minnesota biological control facility).
 Click here view recording

 - May 6th: Volunteer opportunities available through WIFDN.
 Listen to Art Wagner and Tony Summers, experts from USDA-APHIS PPQ and UW-Madison discuss volunteer opportunities available for you to participate in.
 Click here to view recording

 Information covered in previous years is available in the Videos page on this website.
 Please contact Anne Pearce (firstname.lastname@example.org) if you have any questions about WIFDN.

 Preview introductory video

 Invasive species are considered to be the number two threat to biodiversity, second only to habitat loss.
 The effects of invasive species are increasingly evident on Wisconsin’s landscape.
 Despite efforts by federal and state agencies, non-native insects, plants and diseases continue to establish and spread throughout our state, impacting our economy and environment.
-While some of these pests are here to stay, many others have not yet been found in Wisconsin, still more are found at low enough levels that eradication may be a possibility.
+While some of these pests are here to stay, many others have not yet been found in Wisconsin, and still more are found at low enough levels that eradication may be possible.
 Efforts to prevent new introductions and to identify new infestations before they become well established are the best way to ensure the survival of many of Wisconsin’s iconic plants, animals, and ecosystems.

 Consider becoming a First Detector and help improve our network to minimize the impact and spread of invasive species in Wisconsin.